kmcd/codecast/01_command_line/script.md

   which works only for executable programs, not builtins or aliases that are substitutes for actual executable programs.
 When we try to use which on a shell builtin (for example, cd), we get either no response or an error message:
   [me@linuxbox ~]$ which cd
   /usr/bin/which: no cd in (/opt/jre1.6.0_03/bin:/usr/lib/qt-3.3/bin:/usr/kerber os/bin:/opt/jre1.6.0_03/bin:/usr/lib/ccache:/usr/local/bin:/usr/bin:/bin:/home /me/bin)
-  This is a fancy way of saying “command not found.”
+  This is a fancy way of saying "command not found."

   A login bash will read .bash_profile , .bash_login , or .profile .
 A bash subshell - but not a login shell - will read a file named .bashrc in your home directory.